 “My story is important not because it is mine, God knows, but because if I tell it anything like right, the chances are you will recognize that in many ways it is also yours… it is precisely through these stories in all their particularity, as I have long believed and often said, that God makes himself known to each of us more powerfully and personally.”
 Frederick Buechner

 At the heart of the gospel is The Story of us all.
-We are created in the image of The Father.
-We choose independence over dependence.
+We are created to live in reliance on the Father, yet we often choose independence over dependence.
 He is relentless in pursuing his children.
 We are loved infinitely in the midst of our unloveliness.
 We need to remind each other.
 We need to be reminded.
 Thus, the power of story.

 We all have a story to tell.
 Sometimes, we need others to go first.
 Eighteen years ago, I married David, a single father of two young children.
 Within the span of six months, I became a wife and full-time parent, took a new job, we moved to new city, and took the first tentative steps on the journey called marriage.
 Eventually, we became part of a small group of folks from our new church.
 During our first several meetings, we spent time getting to know one another by sharing life stories.
 I’ll never forget one evening in particular.
 We were meeting at our house.
 I burned the spaghetti (yes, I was newly married and figuring the cooking thing out).
 I asked one of the women if we should make a new pot, or if that one would suffice.
 She gently said that a new pot may be best.
 It may seem like an insignificant detail, but such gently honesty became a hallmark of the group.